foundry-rs/starknet-foundry/docs/src/starknet/account-import-export.md

 # Importing And Exporting Accounts

-You can export your account from wallet (Argent, Braavos) and import it into the file holding the accounts info (`~/.starknet_accounts/starknet_open_zeppelin_accounts.json` by default).
+You can export your account (more precisely its private key) from wallet (Argent, Braavos) and import it into the file holding the accounts info (`~/.starknet_accounts/starknet_open_zeppelin_accounts.json` by default).

 ## Exporting an Account

-This section shows how to export your private key from wallets.
+This section shows how to export your private key from specific wallets.

 ### Examples